alexandre-pecorilla/NodeSpawner/README.md

 7. Use `torsocks` to SSH in the VPS
 8. Change the default SSH port and only allow key authentication (disable password authentication)
 9. Don't setup a firewall, the scripts take care of it and only expose what's needed
+10. The scripts will also install all the required apt packages
+11. Run the scripts as root
-10. Run no more than one script per VPS (we prefer small single purpose VPS)
+12. Run no more than one script per VPS (we prefer small single purpose VPS)
-11. Keep your OS and programs up to date
+13. Keep your OS and programs up to date

 ## List of scripts